varundevjani/blog/_posts/2017-07-28-Heard-on-the-street.md

 # 7
 <blockquote>
   <p>
     Let us reveal the grading method to be followed for this course, at the beginning of the semester.
-We should alsp clarfiy what, exactly, we mean by the terms 'Relative Grading' and 'Modified Absolute Grading'.
+We should also clarify, exactly, what we mean by the terms 'Relative Grading' and 'Modified Absolute Grading'.
   </p>
   <footer><cite title="Every Professor">Every Professor</cite></footer>
 </blockquote>